exercism/gleam/exercises/practice/bowling/.docs/instructions.md

 Write code to keep track of the score of a game of bowling.
 It should support two operations:

-- `roll(state: List(Int), knocked_pins: Int) -> List(Int)` is called each time the player rolls a ball.
+- `roll(game: Game, knocked_pins: Int) -> Result(Game, Error)` is called each time the player rolls a ball.
 The first argument is the state of the game until now.
 The second argument is the number of knocked down pins.
-- `score(state: List(Int)) -> Int` is called only at the very end of the game.
+- `score(game: Game) -> Result(Int, Error)` is called only at the very end of the game.
 It recieves the state of the game and returns the total score for that game.